COM STA/MTA Basics - Threading Models and How to Avoid Hangs

 }

-If you really want a background STA thread to host COM, the shape is more like this:
+If you really do want to run COM on a background STA thread, it ends up looking like this:

 var ready = new AutoResetEvent(false);